In the shadow

 Rhapsodic Man’s Soil

 Sometimes you have to take things literally.
-Looking down on the rhapsodic man’s soil is simply directing us to look at a map of the city and the area that Ellington, leader in the Harlem Renaissance, is most associated with; Washington Heights, Hamilton Heights, Sugar Hill and Harlem.
+Looking down on the rhapsodic man’s soil could simply be directing us to look down at a map of the city and the area Gershwin lived and where Ellington, leader in the Harlem Renaissance, is most associated with; Washington Heights, Hamilton Heights, Sugar Hill and Harlem.

 When we analyze the layout of the image it might be helpful to see if there is any relationship between the elements in the painting.